accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/notes-de-revision.md

 - The methodology of criterion [4.7](criteres.html#crit-4-7): removal of the test <q>the passage of text is located outside the multimedia content player if the latter uses Flash technology </q>.
 - The glossary entry &ldquo;Controlled environment&rdquo; : references to Flash and Silverlight are deleted in the second list item <q>Supported technologies, their version and their activation (JavaScript, WAI-ARIA, Flash, Silverlight, etc.)</q>.
-- The glossary entry &ldquo;Non-temporal media&rdquo; : all references to Flash, Java and Silverlight as well as their properties are removed.
+- The glossary entry &ldquo;Non-time-based media&rdquo; : all references to Flash, Java and Silverlight as well as their properties are removed.
 - The glossary entry &ldquo;Time-based media (sound, video and synchronized type)&rdquo; : all references to Flash and its properties are removed.
 Note 1 is deleted: note 2 becomes note 1, and note 3 becomes note 2.

 #### Added new bindings to WCAG techniques and failures